mehdihadeli/envoy-samples/dynamic-envoy-proxy/readme.md

 ### Envoy Dynamic Configurations

 The envoy.yaml file is important.
 The file is an entry point for Envoy.
-As seen on ExecStart command above.
 Envoy never tracking the changes on the file after it started.
 It is okay.
 There is no reason to change the file.
 It is really simple and does not contain any detail.
 We will copy all the envoy configuration files to the folder /etc/envoy

 **envoy.yaml**